If you have a newborn you’ll probably need to change their diaper up to 3,000 times in the first year!

 - Top 10 Tips & Hacks To Make Changing Diapers Easier

 If your baby hates diaper changes or cries during a change, you’re probably wondering exactly why are they fighting a change so much.

 Firstly, you should understand that it’s very normal for babies to hate having their diaper changed.

-Here are some possible reason why your little one cries or dislikes diaper changes.
+Here are some possible reasons why your little one cries or dislikes diaper changes.

-- Hungry: A hungry (or hangry) baby is unlikey to respond well to having their nappy changed, so if possible it might be better to wait until after a feed to change them.
+- Hungry: A hungry (or hangry) baby is unlikely to respond well to having their nappy changed, so if possible it might be better to wait until after a feed to change them.